jeffknupp/blog/in_progress/2013-07-15-simple-spam-filtering-in-python.md

 That seems like a reasonably comprehensive list.
 If our program can perform the last step, it's essentially a spam filter.

+Let's begin with the functionality required during the learn phase.
+Though the program could be written as a series of !!!CHECK ME!!! unbound functions, creating a class responsible for managing our interaction with email messages "feels" right (especially considering the different ways we could extend this later).
+Let's start with a generic skeleton for the script.

+Helpfully, I have a simple shell script to generate this skeleton for a new Python file.
+I recommend this practice to avoid writing scripts the correct way because writing the boiler-plate code "takes too long".

+    #!py
+    """Simple naive-bayes spam filter"""

+    import sys

+    def main():
+        """Main entry point when called as script""" pass

+    if __name__ == '__main__':
+        sys.exit(main())

+Of course, we'll likely need to alter this skeleton code, but it's a good start.
+Next let's write an outline for the class.
+The way I typically write *any* large portion of a program is to write the definition *and docstrings* of functions and classes I need.
+Writing the docstring before you implement the function is a gut-check to make sure you fully understand what a function will do.
+If you can't write the docstring, it's an early sign that you may need to rethink the structure of your program.
+Of course, we're not handcuffed to the choices we make now, but I find it to be a helpful way to organize my thoughts.

+Here is the class definition skeleton: